popopame/KHW/Cours/Chptr3_Creating the ETCD Cluster.md

+___
+**It doesn't Start/Don't work/I have a Bug: What to do**

 If you have a bug , you should look for these:

 * Error in the etcd.service file : typos in names or file path
-* Error in the certificate file: look if the IP you autorized correspond
+* Error in the certificate file: look if the IP you autorized correspond to the ones you are using
 * If all the files are were they should

+If you have an error , it probably comes from a typo in your file.
+You can see the logs of etcd(or any system related logs that might help you) by tiping one of these following commands:
+* ```bash tail /var/log/messages ``` : will display the last line of the system log
+* ```bash journalctl etcd -u etcd ``` : Will display the logs of etcd services
+* ```bash systemctl status etcd ``` : Will display the status of the etcd service , as well a the last log line of the service

 If you still struggle , don't hesite to ask me , or anyone on the web , the Open-Source Community is full of good-hearted people !